OHDSI/CohortExplorer/README.md

 Introduction
 ============

-An R package with a Shiny viewer to explore profiles of patients in a cohort.
-The output of this R-package is a self contained R shiny that contain person level data for review.
+This software tool is designed to extract data from a randomized subset of individuals within a cohort and make it available for exploration in a 'Shiny' application environment.
+It retrieves date-stamped, event-level records from one or more data sources that represent patient data in the Observational Medical Outcomes Partnership (OMOP) data model format.
+This tool features a user-friendly interface that enables users to efficiently explore the extracted profiles, thereby facilitating applications, such as reviewing structured profiles.
+The output of this R-package is a self-contained R shiny that contains person-level data for review.

 Warning
 =======